aws-lite/performance/readme.md

 - Install dependencies: `npm i`
 - Deploy the project to AWS: `npx arc deploy`
 - Run the benchmarks and view the results: `npm run bench`
+  - To disable publishing results to a public S3 bucket, set a `DISABLE_PUBLISH` env var

 ## Acknowledgments